thanasisn/SDR_enhancement_LAP/article/article_doc.md

 these factors using a radiative transfer model (RTM).
 The applied methodology is discussed in section.

-## 2.3 Modeled cloud-free Irradiance
+## 2.3 Modeled cloud-free irradiance

 ### 2.3.1 Climatology of cloud-free irradiance